Can you believe?

 Johan Maurer

-Recorded Friends (Quaker) minister.
-Member of Moscow Friends Meeting, Russia, and Camas Friends Church (Washington, USA).
+Member of Moscow Friends Meeting, Russia, attending Reedwood Friends Church, Portland, Oregon, USA.
 Past: denominational administrator, educator, pastor, bookseller, dishwasher.
 Present: freelance writer and translator, blogger.
 Blogs are personal; they do not speak for any organization or other person.

 View my complete profile